robcarver17/pysystemtrade/docs/production.md

 #### Process configuration

-Process configuration is governed by the following config parameters (in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), or these will be globally overriden (so you need to copy and paste the entire file, unlike other default files) by /private/private_control_config.yaml):
+Process configuration is governed by the following config parameters (in [/syscontrol/control_config.yaml](/syscontrol/control_config.yaml), or these will be overriden by /private/private_control_config.yaml):

 -  `process_configuration_start_time`: when the process starts (default 00:01)
 - `process_configuration_stop_time`: when the process ends, regardless of any method configuration (default 23:50)